Richard L. Sandor

 Sandor is known for asserting that the next financial revolution will be in the convergence of the financial markets and the environment.
 He is often credited for founding the field of environmental Finance.
 His first book Good Derivatives: A Story of Financial and Environmental Innovation, was published by John Wiley & Sons in April 2012.

-Early life
+Early life and education

-Sandor received his Bachelor of Arts degree from Brooklyn College and holds a Ph.D. in economics from the University of Minnesota.
+Sandor was born in New York in 1942.
+He received his Bachelor of Arts degree from Brooklyn College and holds a Ph.D. in economics from the University of Minnesota.